Reform candidates lead in UAW races with 73% of vote counted

 Reform-minded candidates, many part of the UAW Members United slate, are leading or close in multiple key races with about 73% of the vote in.
 Many challengers campaigned on rescinding concessions made to companies in previous contract talks, including cost-of-living pay raises, elimination of a two-tier wage and benefit system, and other items.

-That could raise costs for Detroit's three automakers — General Motors, Ford and Stellantis — and almost inevitably will drive up already expensive auto prices.
+That could raise costs for Detroit's three automakers, General Motors, Ford and Stellantis.

 With tallies from six of nine UAW regions counted, incumbent President Ray Curry had a slim lead over Shawn Fain, an international union official who started at a Stellantis plant in Kokomo, Indiana, in a five-candidate race.